minvws/nl-kat-coordination/docs/source/basics/bits.rst

+.. _basics-bits:

 Bits
 ====

 Bits are businessrules that assess objects.
 These can be disabled or enabled using environment variables.
-The parameters of a Bit can be configured using config objects, which are explained in detail in :ref:`introduction/make-your-own:Bits: businessrules`.
+The parameters of a Bit can be configured using config objects, which are explained in detail in :ref:`make-your-own-bits`.

 Almost all bits are enabled by default and be disabled by adding the bit to `BITS_DISABLED`.
 The disabled bits can be enabled using `BITS_ENABLED`.
 For example: